aurora-opensource/au/docs/discussion/idioms/unit-slots.md

 #### Notes for `QuantityPoint`

-`QuantityPoint` doesn't use quantity makers; it uses quantity _point_ makers.
+`QuantityPoint` doesn't use quantity makers: it uses quantity _point_ makers.
 For example, instead of the quantity maker `meters`, it uses the quantity point maker `meters_pt`.

 The implications are straightforward.
 If you have a `QuantityPoint` instead of a `Quantity`, then